German House Vocabulary: Essential German Words for Rooms and Furniture

 Tips for learning and practicing German house vocabulary

-Anyway, if you want to actually use this vocabulary with real German content, Migaku's browser extension lets you look up words instantly while watching German shows or reading articles about interior design.
+Anyway, if you want to actually use this vocabulary with real German content, Migaku's browser extension and app let you look up words instantly while watching German shows or reading articles about interior design.
 Makes learning vocabulary in context way more natural than memorizing lists.
 There's a 10-day free trial if you want to check it out.